asadmoosvi/scripts/README.md

     - imdb based search results will be shown if OMDB key is also present
 - search_torrent (search for torrents on piratebay)
 - hn.py (fetch the top hackernews links of the day)
+- word.py (get the definition of a word)
+    - this is provided by the unofficial google api at [dictionaryapi.dev](https://dictionaryapi.dev/)

 ## where to get the keys?